AthenaEPI/dmipy/README.md

 # Diffusion Microstructure Toolbox (DMT)
 other possible names...
 Microstructure Imaging in Python (Mipy)...

 This toolbox unifies state-of-the-art diffusion MRI Microstructure Imaging using a "Building Block" philosophy.
-In this philosophy, any combination of biophysical models can be combined into a Microstructure Model, and can be used to both simulate and fit data for any PGSE-based dMRI acquisition, including single shell, multi-shell and q$\tau$-dMRI acquisition schemes.
+In this philosophy, any combination of biophysical models can be combined into a Microstructure Model, and can be used to both simulate and fit data for any PGSE-based dMRI acquisition, including single shell, multi-shell and q$$\tau$$-dMRI acquisition schemes.

 ## Installation
 - clone repository